Edit Content

 • Research reveals that over one-fifth of homeowners will continue to carry out their home improvement projects.
 This comes from the third lockdown announced in the UK, owing to the second wave of COVID-19.
 Over 18% of homeowners prioritize their home improvement projects.

 • The consensus is that people want to incorporate elements in their homes to help them cope with the third lockdown.
-Furthermore, we embraced some newfound habits and inhabited a different lifestyle during the initial two lockdowns – DIY gardening, home office projects, etc. The pandemic has transformed the way we live and work, and the best we can do is to accustom ourselves to bear these circumstances.
+Furthermore, we embraced some newfound habits and inhabited a different lifestyle during the initial two lockdowns – DIY gardening, home office projects, etc. The pandemic has transformed the way we live and work, and the most we can do is to accustom ourselves to bear these circumstances.
 Home improvement will help us accommodate these needs.
 So long as you adhere to the COVID-19 guidelines, your home improvement project will sail smoothly.

 How to finance your home improvement project